ArmanAfrasiyabi/associative-alignment-fs/README.md

 ## Datasets
-- To speed up the detecting related base, We saved each classe in 84x84.
+- To speed up the detecting related base, We saved the base classes in 84x84 format.
 Therefore, we recommend to download the dataset [here](https://drive.google.com/file/d/13ngR5yQLGlXjGqZSNYbXOKQF6iDTaVkp/view?usp=sharing).
 Then copy the dataset in the **fs_benchmarks** directory.
 - Otherwise, if you have the dataset, specify the directory of your training set in <code>args_parser.py</code>.